-In Or Out?
+AncestryDNA Opt In or Out?

-AncestryDNA joins the ranks of testing company 23andMe who does already provide this option to their clients.
+Ancestry joins testing company 23andMe, which does already provide this option to their clients.
 You can look at this move as Ancestry’s response to an ever-expanding global audience, many of whom are not genealogists, or are reluctant to have their DNA compared to others for a variety of reasons.
-It is important for them as a company to provide options for their clients to experience their product in a way that works best for them.
+It is important for Ancestry as a company to provide options for their clients to experience their product in a way that works best for them.

 There has been quite a bit of push back to this announcement, especially from the adoption community.
 DNA testing has been a tremendous source of information for those seeking out their biological relatives, and many fear that this change will limit access to quality DNA matches.
-There is no doubt that we will all still be able to do good genetic genealogy work, even if we allow others to choose weather or not they become a part of the matching feature.
+There is no doubt that we will all still be able to do good genetic genealogy work, even if we allow others to choose whether or not they participate in the matching feature.

-Susan would really like to explore her heritage, but she hasn’t tested before because she didn’t want to see cousin matches, for a variety of her own personal reasons.
+A: Susan would really like to explore her heritage, but she hasn’t tested before because she didn’t want to see cousin matches, for a variety of her own personal reasons.
 But now she does test, and opts-out.
 The community hasn’t lost anything because Susan never would have tested in the first place.
-But after exploring her ethnicity results and noticing membership in a couple of Genetic Communities, she begins to wonder more about her ancestors, and decides to opt-in to matching afterall.
+But after exploring her ethnicity results and noticing membership in a couple of Genetic Communities, she begins to wonder more about her ancestors, and decides to opt-in to matching after all.

 However, consider the circumstances that might have caused Ryan to hit that opt-out button (first of all, he will have needed to hear about it, and if he isn’t into genetic genealogy, that is unlikely).
 Perhaps Ryan had no idea how to use the match list, no interest in using it, and found it a bother to get correspondence from people.
 Perhaps Ryan found something unexpected, like that he wasn’t his father’s child, and he needed some time to deal with it.
 Maybe Ryan is under pressure from his sister, who didn’t want them to test in the first place.
-The short if it is: It doesn’t matter why Ryan opted out, it is his right to do so.
-Just as an adoptee has the right to seek out their heritage, others have the right to keep their family secrets secret.
+The short if it is: It doesn’t matter why Ryan opted out.
+It is his right to do so.
+Just as an adoptee has the right to seek out their heritage, others have the right to keep their family genetics private.

 What we should be focusing on as a community is how make sure we are educating everyone we see about the value of the match list.
 Help your friends and family and coworkers see the power and the near-magical experience that comes from seeing someone you know on your match list.
 Of using a list of 4th cousins to discover information about your 3rd great grandfather.
 To have something like our shared familial connection quantified is extremely satisfying and provides a level of connectivity to these family members in a way that nothing else can.

-Originally published on November 2017 on genealogygems.com.
+Originally published November 2017 on genealogygems.com.